deep-thought-labs/drive/docs/node-operations.md

 ./drive.sh up -d

 # Open the graphical interface
-docker compose exec infinite-mainnet node-ui
+./drive.sh exec infinite-mainnet node-ui
 ```

-**Note:** Use `./drive.sh` for container management commands (up, down, ps, etc.) to automatically handle permissions.
-Use `docker compose exec` for commands inside the container.
+**Note:** Use `./drive.sh` for all commands - both container management (up, down, ps, etc.) and commands inside the container (exec).
+This automatically handles permissions.

 ### What You Can Do in the Interface